 New Year's Day - January 1st

 January 1st marks the beginning of the New Year on the Roman calendar, which means we've all got some New Year's resolutions to whip up.
 Think you'll be able to stick by 'em this time?
-Check out Kidzworld's holiday exercise and eating tips to get a healthy jumpstart on 2009.
+Check out Kidzworld's holiday exercise and eating tips to get a healthy jumpstart this year!

 Elvis' Birthday - January 8th